nabilazahraa/Medical-QA-with-RAG/README.md

 In the healthcare sector, timely access to accurate medical knowledge is critical for informed decision-making.
 This project aims to develop a **real-time medical document Question-Answering (QA) system** leveraging AWS cloud services for **scalable, low-latency information retrieval**.

-By integrating a **vector database for document embedding retrieval** and a **large language model (BioBERT) for contextual Q&A**, we aim to provide **precise and instant responses** to medical queries.
+By integrating a **vector database for document embedding retrieval** and a **large language model for contextual Q&A**, we aim to provide **precise and instant responses** to medical queries.
 Our system will focus on **disease-related questions**, ensuring rapid and accurate access to key healthcare information.

 ---